asirff399/SoftHeal/README.md

 ### Admin Controls

 - Administrators have full access to manage the platform.
-They can add, edit, and delete any posts, ensuring the smooth operation and integrity of the.
+They can add, edit, and delete any posts, ensuring their smooth operation and integrity.

 ### Volunteer

--There was a volunteer register form.
-Where anyone can send a request to join us as a volunteer.
+-There was a volunteer register form where anyone could send a request to join us as a volunteer.

 ## Pages

 - #### Home
-- #### Explore Pet
+- #### Explore Post
-- #### Pet Details
+- #### Post Details
-- #### Pet Add
+- #### Post Add
-- #### Pet Edit
+- #### Post Edit
 - #### Profile
 - #### Service Details
 - #### About Us